cognitivetech/ollama-ebook-summary/README.md

 - [**Mistral-7B-Instruct-v0.2**](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) (Llama-index Prompt) Star of the show here, quite impressive.
 - [**Mistral-7B-Instruct-v0.2**](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) (Llama2 Prompt) Still good, but not _as_ good as using llama-index prompt
 - [**Tess-7B-v1.4**](https://huggingface.co/migtissera/Tess-7B-v1.4) - Another by the same creator as Synthia.
 Good, but not _as_ good.
 - [**Llama-2-7B-32K-Instruct-GGUF**](https://huggingface.co/TheBloke/Llama-2-7B-32K-Instruct-GGUF) - worked ok, but slowly, with llama-index prompt.
 Just bad with llama2 prompt.
+(Should test again with Llama2 "Instruct Only" style)

 ### Summary Ranking